chainguard-images/images/images/jenkins/README.md

 <!--monopod:end-->

 <!--overview:start-->
-A minimal, wolf-based container image for Jenkins - an open-source CI/CD server that enables developers to build, test, and deploy their software
+A minimal, wolf-based container image for Jenkins - an open-source CI/CD server that enables developers to build, test, and deploy their software.
 <!--overview:end-->

 <!--getting:start-->